 We at the ALT- Residency are looking for Creatives that are clear in their intent, have promising work with strong potential for growth and development, and seem to be at a stage in which their work is worth sacrificing the time and energy that a residency requires.

 Anyone interested in an ALT- residency must submit an online application including a single page statement of purpose, work examples, a resume, and example list (more info here).
-With this information, the team at ALT- will judge each session's applicants and accept up to 10 artists per session.
+With this information, the team at ALT- will judge the applicant’s readiness.
 Once accepted, a resident should understand that we at ALT- believe in their direction.
 With the support that leads to a good confidence boost, we hope ALT- artists find a space experiment, grow, and learn from successes and failures.

 Once a residency is completed, each resident must share their experience through a digitally formatted presentation; such as brief literary, photojournalistic, video, or audio material.

 Each resident will be given a profile on the OLAW webpage.
 This is considered a blank canvas to share their work in whatever way fits their creative desires (and the Squarespace formatting options).
 This will be shared through the ALT- website, social media pages, affiliated organizations, and newsletter – promoting and providing the artists with attention while establishing a larger creative community.